axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/permissions/index.rst

 -----------------------------------------

 - _`UserCreateAbsence`
-    - Permission to create, edit absence of all users
+    - Permission to create, edit absences of all users

-    - **Default assignment**: :guilabel:`Administrator`

 - _`UserCreateOwnAbsence`
-    - Permission to create, edit personal absence
+    - Permission to create, edit my own absences

     - **Default assignment**: :guilabel:`Everybody`

 - _`UserDeleteAbsence`
     - Permission to remove the absence entries for all users

-    - **Default assignment**: :guilabel:`Administrator`

 - _`UserDeleteOwnAbsence`
-    - Permission to remove the personal absence entries
+    - Permission to remove my own absence entries

     - **Default assignment**: :guilabel:`Everybody`

 - _`UserReadAbsences`
     - Permission to read absences of all users

-    - **Default assignment**: :guilabel:`Administrator`

 - _`UserReadOwnAbsences`
-    - Permission to read personal absences
+    - Permission to read my own absences

     - **Default assignment**: :guilabel:`Everybody`

 - _`UserCreateSubstitute`
-    - Permission to create substitute of all users
+    - Permission to create substitutes of all users

-    - **Default assignment**: :guilabel:`Administrator`

 - _`UserCreateOwnSubstitute`
-    - Permission to create personal substitute
+    - Permission to create my own substitutes

     - **Default assignment**: :guilabel:`Everybody`

 - _`UserReadSubstitutes`
-    - Permission to read substitute of all users
+    - Permission to read substitutes of all users

-    - **Default assignment**: :guilabel:`Administrator`

 Portal Statistic Permissions
 ----------------------------

 - _`StatisticAddDashboardChart`
-    - Permission to add dashboard chart
+    - Permission to add dashboard charts

     - **Default assignment**: :guilabel:`Everybody`

 - _`StatisticAnalyzeTask`
     - Permission to analyze, filter tasks and export data to excel for advanced analysis

-    - **Default assignment**: :guilabel:`Administrator`

 Portal Express Permissions